In the guide

 The Products Containing Meat etc (Wales) Regulations 2014 define 'meat' and 'regulated product'.
 They require certain types of regulated meat products to contain a minimum amount of meat.

 There are also further requirements when the product contains particular types of meat.
-This is known as a reserved description.

 The following are not meat products: